mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareresults.md

 Within the System measurements, it can be seen that the Server device uses on average 965MB of the 1GB of available RAM, has average load of 0.11.
-The Server device has approxiamtely 2.61% CPU Usage on average.
+The Server device has approximately 2.61% CPU Usage on average.

 The Client device uses, on average, 224MB of the available 1GB of RAM, and has system load of 0.14 on average.
 The Client device averages approximately 4.07%